|

 “How about a Basil Martini?
 It’s one of my specialties.”

 Trouble made a noise in his throat and Daisy shot him a suspicious glance, but he wasn’t looking at her.
 Maybe she imagined it.
 She wanted to ignore him completely, but not only was he a customer, he was damned hard to ignore.
-The man practically oozed sexy and all her love me some bad boy hormones had perked up at the sight of him and now they wouldn’t settle down.
+The man practically oozed sexy and all her love me some bad boy hormones had perked up at the sight of him and wouldn’t settle down.

 “Are you sure?
 If you don’t like it—”